-4.1.1.2 Engine Model Files
+4.1.1.2 Map Scaling File

-For more accurate off-design simulations you will use a modified scaling of the standard maps or special maps.
+To improve the accuracy of off-design simulations, specially adjusted versions of the standard maps or custom component maps are often be used.
 Selecting the appropriate component maps and correlating the cycle design point with these maps needs some effort.
-You can store the map scaling information in a special Map Scaling File or you can combine it with a Standard Data File which results in an Engine Model File.